anycable/anycable-twilio-hanami-demo/README.md

 ## Quick start (w/ Twilio)

+You need a Twilio account and a phone number to use this demo.
+Create one, copy the `.env.sample` into `.env` (within the `kaisen` folder) and populate with the required Twilio information.

-First, start all the components:
+Then, start all the components:

 - Start Ngrok: `ngrok http 8080`.
-- Start Hanami application with NGrok url provided: `cd kaisen && TWILIO_CABLE_URL=https://<some-id>.ngrok.io hanami server`.
+- Start Hanami application with NGrok url provided: `(cd kaisen && TWILIO_CABLE_URL=wss://<some-id>.ngrok.io/streams hanami server)`. **IMPORTANT**: The url must have `wss://` scheme and `/streams` path.
-- Start Vosk server: `cd twilio-anycable && make vosk-server` (you can use the fake server, too, see below).
+- Start Vosk server: `(cd twilio-cable && make vosk-server)` (you can use the fake server, too, see below).
-- Start AnyCable server: `cd twilio-anycable && make run`.
+- Start AnyCable server: `(cd twilio-cable && make run)`.

 Now, open a browser at [localhost:2300](http://localhost:2300), type in your phone number into the form and click "Call".
 Wait for the call, pick up the phone, and start talking—the logs should appear in the browser!